The Gluing Property: Improving the upper bound for the omega -gluing property

 The first technical problem that we must address is the lack of a Laver function.
-Formerly, the existence of such object was granted by our departing large-cardinal assumption; namely, strongness.
-Instead, this time we would like to force some sort of fast function in a way that we can still keep track over the amount of possible measures.
-For this, we will consider the following \emph{non-stationarily-supported} varation of \emph{Woodin's fast function} forcing.
+Formerly, in \S\ref{section:consistent-omega-gluing}, the existence of such object was granted by our departing large-cardinal assumption; namely, strongness.
+This time we would like to force some sort of Laver function in a way that we can still keep track of the possible measures in the extension.
+For this, we will consider the following \emph{non-stationarily-supported} variation of \emph{Woodin's fast function} forcing. \begin{definition}[Fast Function Forcing] For an inaccessible $\kappa$ we denote by $\mathbb{S}_\kappa$ the poset consisting on partial functions $s \colon \kappa \to H(\kappa)$ such that \begin{enumerate} \item $\dom s\s \mathrm{Inacc}$, \item $(\dom s) \cap \beta\in \mathrm{NS}_\beta$ for all $\beta\in\mathrm{Inacc}\cap (\kappa+1)$, \item and $s(\alpha)\in H(\alpha^+)$ for all $\alpha\in\dom s$.\footnote{The restriction of $s(\alpha)$ to $H(\alpha^{+})$ is inessential at this part.} \end{enumerate} The order of $\mathbb{S}_\kappa$ is defined naturally as $s\leq t$ iff $s\supseteq t.$ \end{definition} The symbol $\mathrm{Inacc}$ above stands for the class of inaccessible cardinals and $\mathrm{NS}_\beta$ is the usual notation for the non-stationary ideal on the cardinal $\beta$.